Polar Shakedown Training

 Joining us for a North Pole Expedition?
 You're in for more than a great expedition, you also get a fabulous discount on the Shakedown!
 Contact us for the pricing.

 March 31-April 4, 2023

 USA trainings include lodging and meals as outlined in the itinerary (which is one day longer than our Longyearbyen training), all group equipment, ski system, sleeping system, sled, guides, permits, communication & safety gear.

 Svalbard trainings include all group equipment, ski system, sleeping system, sled, guides, permits, communication & safety gear.

 Arrive in Ely or Longyearbyen.
 A PolarExplorers guide will check your kit to ensure you have everything you need.
 Over a hearty dinner you'll have an opportunity to meet the other members of the training and discuss the upcoming days.
 After dinner your PolarExplorers guide will review his or her own personal kit and explain the use, maintenance, modifications and packing technique for each item.

-After breakfast we'll hit the trail!
+After each breakfast we'll hit the trail!
 For three days and two nights you'll experience what its like to survive (and thrive!) in extremely cold temperatures.
-We'll have a combination of formal and impromptu classes that cover a variety of topics ranging from packing a sled, to managing your temperature, to selecting the best tent site and making camp.
+We'll have a combination of formal and impromptu classes that cover a variety of topics ranging from thermoregulation, to polar navigation and all the various systems that will keep you safe and comfortable on an expedition.
 Participants on the dogsled training will also spend significant time on skis.
-On our final night we'll make our way back to our lodge for hot showers and a review of the skills you've learned.
+On our final night we'll make our way back to our lodge (USA Training) or your hotel in (Svalbard Training) for hot showers and a review of the skills you've learned.